ReneHezser/ado-query-changes-export/README.md

 Keeping track of Azure DevOps items can be hard, if you need to monitor many items and they change rarely.
 This tool will help you by executing the query, looking for changes in the resulting items within the last x days and export the result to an HTML page.

-**Disclaimer:** *this tool does not shine with great coding, as this was not the purpose.
+**Disclaimer:** *this tool does not shine with great coding, as this was not in scope.
 Treat it like a demo and improve if you want to use it in a production way!*

 # Description